God's down payment to us

 The infilling of the Spirit is a down payment on Heaven.

-I had really thought of it that way before reading Ephesians 1:13-14 in the Italian Bible.
+I had never thought of it in exactly that way before reading Ephesians 1:13-14 in the Italian Bible.

 Though used only three times in the New Testament (once in Ephesians and twice in 2 Corinthians), this word offers us a significant perspective on the Spirit-filled life.